 Resources and perks

-We offer many supplemental resources to our residents to complement learning at the workstation, such as subscriptions to StatDx, RadPrimer, Titan Radiology, and e-Anatomy.
+We offer many supplemental resources to our residents to complement learning at the workstation, such as subscriptions to StatDx, RadPrimer, Titan Radiology, Case Stacks, and e-Anatomy.
 We also offer a virtual library to our current trainees for radiology texts.
 This library includes textbooks available on Clinical Key (more than 100 texts) as well as textbooks recommended by our residents and faculty members.
+ESIR and IR residents are provided with protective lead aprons, of which they can keep following graduation.

 At Ohio State, we understand the importance of supplementing your education at the workstation reading cases with faculty driven didactic teaching and case review.
 Every Tuesday morning, residents have five protected hours dedicated to didactic instruction and case conference.
 While residents are attending lectures, an attending physician from each specialty covers the section for any emergencies, so that trainees can have this uninterrupted time.
 We believe this is paramount in providing a well-rounded educational experience.